 A top-tier QR code generator provides options for inviting multiple team members to collaborate and categorizing your QR codes into distinct folders, projects, or campaigns (the exact terminology varies by platform).

-If you’re juggling several marketing initiatives, each with its unique QR codes, these organizational features can alleviate initial management challenges.
+If you’re juggling several marketing initiatives, each with its unique QR codes, these organizational features of a QR generator can alleviate initial management challenges.

 Custom domain option